snaix/rsyslog-doc/source/configuration/modules/imkafka.rst

    "string", "off", "no", "none"

 .. versionadded:: 8.38.0

-Parse the hostname in log from kafka if it exists.
+If this parameter is set to on, imkafka will parse the hostname in log if it exists.
 The result can be retrieve from $hostname.
+If it's off, For compatibility reasons, an incorrect one would be in $hostname as the previous version.

 Caveats/Known Bugs